 |You must be logged in to start a discussion.|

 Nem is tudom,hogy melyik szebb-a lepke vagy a virág,de együtt a kettő gyönyörű.Helyén az élesség és aszinek s jó a képkivágás meg a háttér.

 - [2012-01-19 7:04]

 Beautiful image, good composition, color and lighting. tfs.

 very nice composition with good details and beautiful colours

 thanks greeting lou

-Ciao Joszef, splendid light on lovely butterfly, fine details and wonderful sharpness, very well done, my friend, ciao Silvio
+Ciao Jozsef, great macro of lovely little butterfly on a beautiful flower, splendid sharpness, fine details and wonderful natural colors, very well done, my friend, ciao Silvio

 Nice little butterfly feeding on the tiny flower captured with fine sharpness & colors.

 Taken from a good POV.
 Well done & TFS.